Creative writing prompts provide a useful way to jog inspiration. Try these creative writing exercises focused on individual elements of storytelling:

 Why: Characters, like real people, project themselves into the future, imagining when certain tasks or undertakings will be finished and what their achievements will look like.
 Future perfect tense shows that the narrator’s current situation has a definite end-point, making it clear that your character is in a state of transition.
 This helps to create a sense of both shorter time and longer time scales in your novel.

 Prompt: Begin a story about an unexpected visit with the words ‘I had not been expecting anyone, but…’ Use the past perfect progressive tense (‘I had been [working/walking/thinking/waiting/missing]’) at least two more times in the exercise.

 Why: The past perfect progressive tense is used to describe a continuous action that was completed in the past.
 It’s useful for writing about interruptions because there is an implied ‘but’ or ‘when something else happened’.
 For example ‘I had been reclining by the pool with my eyes closed when I heard an unfamiliar voice.’

 Craft more effective sentences and phrases

-Prompt 31: Open a favourite book to a random page and pick a paragraph.
+Prompt: Open a favorite book to a random page and pick a paragraph.
 Copy out the paragraph but change every adjective to a synonym.
 Compare the two versions and note any differences in connotations.
-For example ‘green’ describes the colour, but ‘verdant’ describes the green of lush vegetation or grasslands specifically.
+For example ‘green’ describes the color, but ‘verdant’ describes the green of lush vegetation or grasslands specifically.